ayoayco/blog/_posts/2023-05-28-no-tracking-on-my-sites.md

 It's quite liberating, but apparently those were just the beginning of my "cutting ties" with big tech.<!--more-->

+I realized that I was never happy about being tracked.
+Why should I do that to others?

-Recently I deleted all the scripts on my personal sites that use cookies to track visitors.
+So recently I deleted all the scripts on my personal sites that use cookies to track visitors.

 ## The Social Media Business Model